 - can remedy the diseases of substance abuse and mental illness with encouragement, support, and quality treatment services;

 - provides our incarcerated brothers and sisters with humane treatment and the opportunity for rehabilitation;

 - must maintain an effective “social safety net” that can minimize the impact of crises on the lives of women, men, and children;

 - and must exercise self-determination vis-a-vis local budget, policies, and law.

-Over the last 8 years FBC has won over $240 million dollars in funding for programs and services in the District, through restorations, increase in funding, and future commitments.
+Over the last 8 years, FBC has won over $240 million dollars in funding for programs and services in the District, through restorations, increases in funding, and future commitments.
 In addition, we have helped hundreds of District residents share their stories with elected officials through public testimony, meetings, and public actions.
-In 2012, several of our actions garnered media attention and resulted in campaign victories, including a protest of over 60 parents and children from the family homeless shelter and a demonstration of over 200 DC residents to protest budget cuts to social services.
+In 2012, several of our actions garnered media attention, including a protest of over 60 parents and children from the family homeless shelter and a demonstration of over 200 DC residents to protest budget cuts to social services.

-Presently, FBC has grown to represent over 70 organizations, concerned citizens, and people impacted by poverty that continue to engage in advocacy and organizing around social and economic justice in the District of Columbia.
+FBC has grown to represent over 80 organizations plus dozens of concerned citizens and people impacted by poverty who come together to engage in advocacy and organizing around social and economic justice in the District of Columbia.